twalt007/lfz-dev/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The overall quality of the code base is higher now than it was before this pull request
 - [ ] Any dependent changes have been merged and published in downstream modules

-> _After all sections are filled out, request a review from maintainers, assign to reviewers, and remove the `Needs More Info` label._
+> _After all the above sections are filled out, request a review from maintainers, assign to reviewers, and remove the `Needs More Info` label._

 ---